NBA Rumors: Kemba Walker, Mavericks Seen As Hornets’ Main Competition

 The report, citing “two sources with knowledge of the Mavericks’ thinking,” says Walker is expected to emerge as Dallas’ top target when free agency begins in July.

-The Mavericks, who have enough salary cap space to offer one maximum contract, could match Walker with rookie star Luka Doncic, as well as Kristaps Porzingis, the former New York Knick for whom the team traded; he is expected to re-sign with the team after missing the entire NBA season.
+The Mavericks, who have enough salary cap space to offer one maximum contract, could match Walker with rookie star Luka Doncic.
+They might also want to pair him with Kristaps Porzingis, the former New York Knick which the Mavericks acquired via trade.
+Porzingis is expected to re-sign with the Mavericks after missing this past NBA season.

 A "Big 3" of Kemba Walker, Luka Doncic and Kristaps Porzingis would be a lethal combo for the Mavs. ????????#MFFL #Mavs pic.twitter.com/PLhrh2WixQ